koviubi56/lemming/CONTRIBUTING.md

 ## DCO

-- _"our project"_ and _"this project"_ refer to Lemming.
-- _"contribution"_ refers to any contribution, committing, and/or pushing to our project.
-- _"contributor"_, _"you"_, _"I"_, and _"me"_ refer to the person who made the contribution.
-- _"DCO"_ refers to the Developer Certificate of Origin.

-By contributing to our project you MUST fully understand and fully agree to the whole DCO.
+By contributing to our project you fully agree to the whole DCO.

-Contributing to our project in any way means that you fully understand and fully agree to the whole DCO.

-If you do not fully understand and fully agree to the DCO, you may not and MUST NOT contribute to our project.

-Contributions and pull requests may be rejected if you do not fully understand and fully agree to the whole DCO.
+By [signing off](https://git-scm.com/docs/git-commit#Documentation/git-commit.txt--s) your git commits you explicitly agree with the DCO.

-A copy of the DCO can be read at <https://developercertificate.org/> or here:
+A copy of the DCO can be found at <https://developercertificate.org/> or here:

 > Developer Certificate of Origin
 > Version 1.1